BlocSoc-iitr/open-projects/README.md

 ## Submissions:

 - Proposal Submissions: A google form will be floated which will allow you to submit your proposals, you will need to submit a Google Docs link of your proposal with view access to everyone, along with the required info in the form.
-- Code Submissions: A google form will be floated which will allow you to submit your code, you will need to submit the link of your public repo.
+- Code Submissions: A google form will be floated which will allow you to submit your code.

 ## A word on ChatGPT